 I have been on this journey myself, and for over twenty years I have worked in various capacities with people from all walks of life and have seen great results.
 Contact me for an initial conversation.

 In addition to managing a counselling service working with trauma and abuse.
 I have extensive experience as a supervisor of other therapists.
-I also teach personal development courses at Mary Ward and City Lit, adult education colleges in Central London.
+I also teach personal development courses at City Lit, adult education college in Central London.
 I have also facilitated personal development groups for counselling diploma students.

 Over the past decade, I have come to experience the transformative power of words.
-I have facilitated poetry therapy groups and therapeutic writing workshops in a wide variety of settings, including clinical settings, schools, churches, libraries and prisons.
+I have facilitated poetry therapy groups and therapeutic writing workshops in a wide variety of settings, including clinical settings, schools, churches, libraries, museums, prisons and The National Archives.

 I am one of a handful of Certified Poetry Therapists in the U.K, who have completed their training with the International Federation for Biblio/Poetry Therapy in U.S.A.I trained under the mentor ship and supervision of Victoria Field.